CyberPrince-Alien/Shopno-AI/README.md

 ## What Is Shopno AI CLI?

-Shopno AI CLI is a professional AI command center for coding, project work, local automation, and managed cloud AI access.
+Shopno AI CLI is a professional AI command center for coding, project work, local automation, research, browser work, local AI, managed cloud AI access, and admin-controlled SaaS distribution.

 Users do not need to bring provider API keys.
 They log in with a Shopno account, choose an enabled model, and work through the protected Shopno SaaS gateway.
 Admins keep control of subscriptions, quotas, model access, provider keys, downloads, announcements, support messages, maintenance mode, and payment approvals.

-Shopno is built for a real software business: users get a polished CLI experience, while the owner keeps server-side control of cost, security, and product access.
+Shopno is built for a real software business: users get a polished CLI experience, while the owner keeps server-side control of cost, security, model access, provider keys, SMTP, downloads, subscriptions, and product access.

+Version `v1.0.3` adds the restored Gemini CLI-style responsive logo, `Made By Bangladesh` branding, large paste mode, latest-session resume, stronger SMTP handling, and updated public documentation.

 ---